murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/The Bad Mitzvah.md

 ---
 # Downtime Activities

 What have you been up to in the past month?
 Choose, roll, or create your own downtime activity and accompanying effects.
+Any new benefit replaces the one from the previous adventure.

 | D6  | Downtime activity                                                                                                                                                                                                                                                                                                                                                                         |
 | --- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |